The Jhalak Prize

 2026 marks the tenth anniversary of the Jhalak Prize.
 The last decade has seen the Prize celebrate an incredible wealth of talent by writers of colour published in the United Kingdom and Ireland.
 At National Book Tokens, we're proud to work in partnership with the Prize to ensure that these amazing books are brought to local communities by the bookshops that so brilliantly serve them.

-The 2026 longlists have now been announced, with 36 books across three awards – the Jhalak Prose Prize, the Jhalak Children's & Young Adult Prize, and the Jhalak Poetry Prize – that celebrate the creativity, imagination and scholarly excellence of writers of colour in the United Kingdom and Ireland.
-Discover all the longlisted books below, which you can find, or order, at your local bookshop.
+The 2026 shortlists have been announced, with nominees across three categories: Children's & Young Adult, Poetry and Prose.
+These 18 books reflect the creativity, imagination and scholarly excellence of writers of colour in the United Kingdom and Ireland.
+Discover all the shortlisted and longlisted books below, and find them at your local bookshop.

 Key dates